adaltas/node-nikita/src/krb5/addprinc.coffee.md

 *   `password`
     Password associated to this principal; required if no randkey is provided.
+*   `password_sync`
+    Wether the password should be created if the principal already exists, default to "false".
 *   `randkey`
     Generate a random key; required if no password is provided.
 *   `keytab`